akapaj/academic-forked/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

 I am a Herchel Smith Postdoctoral Research Fellow at the University of Cambridge.
 In short, my main interests lie in biomechanics.
 I use mixture of mathematical modelling and computational simulations to derive a physical understanding of biological systems.
 A fundamental aspect of this work is extensive interaction between “wet” and “dry” biologists.
+Details on specific projects can be found below.